workflowtech/hunterdiskcleaner/README.md

 1. **[Click here to go to the Releases page and download the latest version](https://github.com/workflowtech/hunterdiskcleaner/releases)**
 2. Run the installer and launch the application.
 3. When a new version is published, the app will automatically notify you and seamlessly apply the update.

 ---

 <p align="center">
-  Hunter Disk Cleaner is built with continuous improvement (Kaizen) mindsets.
-Safely hunting junk, pixel by pixel.
+  <i>Hunter Disk Cleaner is built with continuous improvement (Kaizen) mindsets.
+Safely hunting junk, pixel by pixel.</i>
 </p>